-Formed at the Shanghai Conservatory in 1983, the Quartet has worked with the world’s most distinguished artists and regularly tours the major music centers of Europe, North America and Asia.
-Recent festival performances range from the International Music Festivals of Seoul and Beijing to the Festival Pablo Casals in France, Beethoven Festival in Poland, Yerevan Festival in Armenia and Cartagena International Music Festival in Colombia, as well as numerous concerts in all regions of North America.
-The Quartet has appeared at Carnegie Hall in chamber performances and with orchestra.
-Among innumerable collaborations with noted artists, they have performed with the Tokyo, Juilliard and Guarneri Quartets, cellists Yo-Yo Ma and Lynn Harrell, pianists Menahem Pressler, Yuja Wang, Peter Serkin and Jean-Yves Thibaudet, pipa virtuosa Wu Man and the male vocal ensemble Chanticleer.
-The Shanghai Quartet has been regular performers at many of North America’s leading chamber music festivals, including the Santa Fe Chamber Music Festival, Chamberfest Ottawa and Maverick Concerts.
+Formed in 1983, the quartet has worked with the world’s most distinguished artists and regularly tours the major music centers of Europe, North America, and Asia.
+Recent festival performances include the International Music Festivals of Seoul and Beijing, the Festival Pablo Casals in France, Beethoven Festival in Poland, and the Yerevan Festival in Armenia, as well as concerts in all regions of North America.
+The quartet has appeared at Carnegie Hall in chamber performances and with orchestra.
+Among innumerable collaborations, the quartet members have performed with the Tokyo, Juilliard, and Guarneri quartets, cellists Yo-Yo Ma and Lynn Harrell, pianists Menahem Pressler, Yuja Wang, Peter Serkin and Jean-Yves Thibaudet, and pipa virtuosa Wu Man.
+They have been regular performers at North America’s leading chamber music festivals, including the Santa Fe Chamber Music Festival, Chamberfest Ottawa, and Maverick Concerts.